gravelCompBio/Phosformer-ST/README.md

 Also depending on your GPU the `batch_size` argument might need to be adjusted

+#### 2024-05-17
+- if you get an 'EsmTokenizer' object has no attribute 'all_tokens' error when loading the tokenizer
+- - Make sure you have version of  transformers==4.31.0 installed

 ### The model has been tested on the following computers with the following specifications for trouble shooting proposes